KotlinFarsi/kotlin-in-iran/src/main/resources/template.md

 # Kotlin in Iran

-One of KotlinFarsi's responsibility is to support and bring up Kotlin Repos and Kotlin Developers so for this porpuse we publish this repo so kotliners can show their work.
+One of KotlinFarsi's responsibility is to support and bring up Kotlin Repos and Kotlin Developers so for this porpuse we publish this repo so kotliners can show their works.

-> lists are in alphabetical order
+> If you want to contribute, note that you should only update `data.json` in resources folder.

-# Repos
+### Repos

 {{repos}}

-# Kotlin Developers
-For being in this list you should have at least one repo contains Kotlin Language in no matter what platform

-{{devs}}

-# Articles
-Kotlin Articles made in iran. (no matter your article is in persian or english)

-{{articles}}